Time Zones in Albania

 Albania Country Details

-Albania is a country in Europe on the Balkan Peninsula, with Tirana as its capital and largest city.
-It has a population of 2,866,376 and a land area of 28,748 km², making it a relatively compact country where one national time standard is practical for government, business, and transport operations.
+Albania is a country in Europe with Tirana as its capital.
+It has a population of 2,866,376 and a total area of 28,748 km², making it a relatively compact country where a single national time standard is practical for administration, transport planning, and business operations.

 Daylight Saving Time in Albania